absmach/magistrala-docs/docs/blogs/user-guide.md

    For enterprise support, custom development, or consulting services, please contact:
    [@drasko][drasko] directly, and he will point you out to the best-matching support team.

-We value your feedback and are committed to continually improving Magistrala to meet the evolving needs of the IIoT community.
+We value your feedback and are committed to continually improving SuperMQ to meet the evolving needs of the IIoT community.
 Don't hesitate to get in touch – we're excited to hear from you and support your IIoT initiatives!

 ## Keywords